 How Much Time to Allocate

-Beginning at the park entrance and going clockwise, the first area you'll encounter is Production Central, which includes the Despicable Me: Minion Mayhem, Rip Ride Rockit and Shrek 4-D attractions.
-At the top of the P is the New York area, including Twister and Revenge of the Mummy.
-Next is San Francisco, with two attractions and four restaurants; World Expo, with MEN IN BLACK Alien Attack and The Simpsons Ride, and Woody Woodpecker's KidZone, containing E.T Adventure, two stage shows, a small roller coaster and several play areas.
-The last themed area, back near the front of the park, is Hollywood, featuring Universal Orlando's Horror Make Up Show, Terminator 2: 3-D, Lucy-A Tribute, and two restaurants.
+Beginning at the park entrance and going clockwise, the first area you'll encounter is Production Central, which includes the Despicable Me: Minion Mayhem, Rip Ride Rockit, Transformers The Ride-3D, and Shrek 4-D attractions.
+At the top of the P is the New York area, including Race Through New York starring Jimmy Fallon (opening 2017) and Revenge of the Mummy.
+Next is San Francisco, future home of Fast & Furious: Supercharged (opening 2018); The Wizarding World of Harry Potter - Diagon Alley, with Hogwarts Express - King's Cross Station and Harry Potter and the Escape from Gringotts; World Expo, with MEN IN BLACK Alien Attack; Springfield, home of The Simpsons Ride; and Woody Woodpecker's KidZone, containing E.T Adventure, two stage shows, a small roller coaster and several play areas.
+The last themed area, back near the front of the park, is Hollywood, featuring Universal Orlando's Horror Make Up Show, and Terminator 2: 3-D.

 Where to Find Strollers, Wheelchairs, Lockers, Etc.